 Different cryptocurrencies have different incentive models through which an MN operator can earn a decently monthly or weekly income.
 I call it smart passive income.

-If you are invested in a cryptocurrency that allows you to run a masternode, you should definitely explore that option of earning.
+If you want to invest in a cryptocurrencies that allows you to run a masternode, you should definitely explore that option of earning.